etzl/linux/Documentation/teaching/labs/block_device_drivers.rst

 -----------------------

 The staging queues hold requests from the clients before sending them to the block device driver.
-To prevent the waiting for a per-queue lock, a staging queue is allocated for each CPU or node.
-A software queue is associated to only one hardware queue.
+To prevent waiting for a per-queue lock, a staging queue is allocated for each CPU or node.
+A software queue is associated with only one hardware queue.

 While in this queue, the requests can be merged or reordered, according to an